Roukie686868/WS2812-Double-Ring-Clock/README.md

 ## End result
 The end result should look something like this.
 ![Working clock](https://github.com/Roukie686868/WS2812-Double-Ring-Clock/blob/main/Pictures/60Led%20Clock%20(Custom).jpg)
 The outer ring shows the minutes with a RED dot and the seconds with a GREEN dot, when the minute and second overlap, the color is purple for that one second.
-The inner ring shows the hours with a blue dot as there are 24 dots in the inner ring it kind of shows half hours.
+The inner ring shows the hours with a blue dot.
+As there are 24 dots in the inner ring is showing half hours as well.

 ## Parts
 The 60-led ring will be used the display the minutes and seconds on the outer ring.
 Typically these are WS2812B Neo-Pixel placed in a ring